copdips/copdips.github.io/docs/posts/2026/2026-03-14-Windows-WSL-DNS-and-VPN.md

 # Prevent the VPN from replacing your normal internet route
 route-nopull

+# Keep the active VPN server endpoint on the local internet path
+# this route ensure you can contact the vpn gateway
+route remote_host 255.255.255.255 net_gateway

 # Send only company networks through the VPN
 route 10.0.0.0       255.0.0.0       vpn_gateway
 route 172.16.0.0     255.240.0.0     vpn_gateway